 However, the writers of Rhoda found it difficult to wring much humour from the story of a happily married couple and once the wedding was out of the way, the show’s ratings began to decline.

-For a while, the show’s focus shifted to Brenda’s troubled search for romance and to Rhoda’s career.
-(Rhoda was the co-owner of a window-dressing company with her childhood friend Myrna).
+For a while, the show’s focus shifted to Brenda’s troubled search for romance and to Rhoda’s career as the co-owner of a window-dressing company with her shy childhood friend Myrna (Barbara Sharma).

 After two seasons of marital bliss proved not conducive to sitcom humour, Joe and Rhoda separated.
-Thereafter, viewers followed the ex-couple’s lives as unattached singles until Joe had been phased out entirely by the end of the third season.
+Thereafter, viewers followed their lives as unattached singles until Joe had been phased out entirely by the end of the third season.

-At the start of the fourth season, Rhoda had a new job working for a costume company owned by Jack Doyle and Brenda had a steady boyfriend, Benny.
+At the start of the fourth season, Rhoda had a new job working for the Doyle Costume Company owned by Jack Doyle (Ken McMillan) and bank-teller Brenda had a steady boyfriend called Benny (Ray Buktenica).

-In a last reach for ratings at the start of the final season, Rhoda’s overly protective mother, Ida was separated from Martin, her husband of many decades.
+In a last reach for ratings at the start of the final season, Rhoda’s overly protective mother, Ida (Nancy Walker) was separated from Martin (Harold Gould), her husband of many decades.